Customer Perception Study: Small-Size Cars

 Technology & Power Preferences

-European respondents — especially in Germany — are more open to electric and hybrid options.
+European respondents — especially in Germany — are more open to electric and hybrid options within the small car segment.
 Government incentives and stronger charging infrastructure support this mindset.
-Meanwhile, many US drivers still gravitate toward gasoline engines, suggesting the adoption curve for electrified small cars will be slower without targeted messaging or incentives.

 Ownership Experience & Advocacy